IBM/ubiquity-docker-plugin/README.md

 ```bash
 docker run -t -i --volume-driver ubiquity --volume demo1:/data --entrypoint /bin/sh alpine
 ```
-Here demo1 was created using the volume driver ubiquity, a volume plugin for the gold GPFS file system.
+Here demo1 was created using the volume driver ubiquity, a volume plugin for the gold Spectrum Scale file system.
 We specify that volume demo1 must be mounted at /data inside the container

 ### Remove a Volume
 **_Pre-Conditions :_** Make sure the volume is not being used by any running containers